ephremdeme/voting/README.md

 ```text
 pip install -r requirements.txt
 ```
+Note: if fastecdsa gives "gmp.h" error with above command, use the command ```sudo apt-get install libgmp-dev```, then again try the above command.

 - First export Flask api app using `export FLASK_APP=api`
 - on linux terminal run `./run.sh`, this will apen a 6 tab terminal for 6 network nodes